Monday, December 29, 2025

 Ushuaia city center, called "Fin Del Mundo", that is, the end of the earth.

 Ushuaia is the southernmost city on earth and, as such serves as the gateway to Antarctica.
 Many cruise ships stop here coming and going from that white continent.
 The scenery is spectacular, snowy mountain peaks in every direction.
 The city is currently experiencing rapid growth.
 This despite the cool, windy, changeable weather.
-Our young female guide told us that she had moved there from Buenos Aires to get away from that metropolis.
+Our young female guide told us that she had moved there from Buenos Aires to get away from the congestion of that metropolis.

 A few of the excursion/expedition ships in the foreground and beautiful mountain peaks behind.
 This area is the gateway to Antarctica.

 A collection of larger cruise ships rounding the tip of South America.
+Our ship is on the left.

+It looks like a lush paradise.
 Remember that this is late Spring.
 I wonder what it looks like in winter.

 The weather was very pleasant when we started this cruise.
 Here we are starting to experience substantial Pacific swells coming from the west and colder water of the north-flowing Humboldt current from Antarctica.
+From now on, we will be experiencing Chile.

 No comments: